-Solutions: Try closing unnecessary tabs open in your browser.
-It also stops unnecessary downloads, allowing only one resource to download at first.
+Solutions: Try closing unnecessary tabs in your browser.
+It also stops excessive downloads, first allowing only one resource to download.

 - Possible DNS cache corruption.

-We hope you find the solution to “Why is chrome downloading something.”
+We hope you find the solution to “Why is Chrome downloading something.”
 These steps help solve downloading issues in Chrome and help you determine why your Chrome is downloading something.
-If nothing changes and you still face the same issue, ask the chrome help desk for help after trying the fixes mentioned above.
+If nothing changes and you still face the same problem, ask the Chrome help desk for help after trying the fixes mentioned above.
 Please let us know which solutions worked best for you in the comments.